yasir2000/openwrt-oldwiki-md/ImageBuilderHowTo.rst

 = Using the OpenWrt Image Builder =

-If you just like to see how the default images (default, micro and pptp included in the Image Builder) gets build, continue with the steps [:ImageBuilderHowTo#Obtaining_and_installing_the_Image_Builder:3.1 Obtaining and installing the Image Builder] and [:ImageBuilderHowTo#Building_the_image:3.5 Building the image].
+If you just want to see how the default images (default, micro and pptp included in the Image Builder) get built, continue with the steps [:ImageBuilderHowTo#Obtaining_and_installing_the_Image_Builder:3.1 Obtaining and installing the Image Builder] and [:ImageBuilderHowTo#Building_the_image:3.5 Building the image].

-Everyone else should follow point by point on this howto.
+Everyone else should follow step-by-step in this HOWTO.

 [[Anchor(Obtaining_and_installing_the_Image_Builder)]]
 == Obtaining and installing the Image Builder ==

-The Image Builder could be downloaded from [http://downloads.openwrt.org/whiterussian/newest/].
+The Image Builder can be downloaded from [http://downloads.openwrt.org/whiterussian/newest/].

 Download it into your home directory (don't use the root account) and untar the tarball.
 After that change into the new directory.